RonquilloAeon/migri/README.md

 3. Run `nox`

 ## Todos
+- Ensure that `init` and `migrate` commands are safe to run even when no action need to be taken (e.g. helpful for container startup scripts)
 - Don't record empty migrations - warn user
 - Add dry run mode for testing migrations
 - Output migration results